Hidayathamir/logrusy/README.md

 application or parts of one.
 For example, you may want to always log the `request_id` and `user_ip` in the context of a request.
-Instead of writing `log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})` on every line, you can create a `logrus.Entry` to pass around instead:
+Instead of writing `log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})` on every line, you can create a `logrusy.Entry` to pass around instead:

 ```go
 requestLogger := log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})